ibm-cloud-docs/power-iaas/faq.md

 This video does not capture the latest updates to the {{site.data.keyword.powerSys_notm}} service.
 You might notice differences in functionality between what's shown in the video and the current offering.
 {: note}

-## What versions of AIX, IBM i, and Linux are supported?
+## What versions of AIX, IBM i, and Linux&reg; are supported?
 {: #os-versions}
 {: faq}
 {: support}